zhepeiw/CS121-RecyclingApp/README.md

 This should set up both containers for the server and the MySQL database.
-After the containers finish setting up, you shoule access the server through `http://localhost:3000` normally in your browser.
+After the containers finish setting up, you should be able to access the server through `http://localhost:3000` normally in your browser.

-After you make changes in the `recycling-server` directory, the change will be automatically sync-ed into the container, and rails will update the content according (it has a built-in file watcher), so you shouldn't need to restart the container except for adding gems (explained below).
+After you make changes in the `recycling-server` directory, the change will be automatically sync-ed into the container, and rails will update the content accordingly (it has a built-in file watcher), so you shouldn't need to restart the container except for adding gems (explained below).